 VATICAN CITY (AP) -- The Vatican has officially launched its cricket club, an initiative aimed at forging ties with teams of other faiths.

-Pope Francis marked the occasion by having tea and cucumber sandwiches served for a sport long associated with manicured grounds and English nobility.
-But the soccer-mad "slum pope" still prefers that lower-brow sport.
+The Vatican's culture ministry marked the occasion by serving tea and cucumber sandwiches.
+No, Pope Francis isn't taking up a sport long associated with manicured grounds and English nobility.
+The soccer-mad "slum pope" still prefers that lower-brow sport.

-Australia's ambassador to the Holy See, John McCarthy, said at Tuesday's launch that he hopes the St. Peter's Cricket Club will field a team to play the Church of England at Lord's sometime next fall.
+Australia's ambassador to the Holy See, John McCarthy, said he hoped the St. Peter's Cricket Club will field a team to play the Church of England at Lord's sometime next fall.